isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Longevity Spinach.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<p>This plant grows best in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of indirect sunlight</a>.
-Plants may suffer from sunburn in more than 4 hours of direct sunlight.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 10cm deep, making them suitable for container gardening and corridor gardening.
+Plants may suffer from sunburn in more than 4 hours of direct sunlight.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
-	<iframe width="100%" height="415" src="https://www.youtube.com/embed/SfuujJwcZR8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe><br>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
 		<p>Longevity Spinach grows rapidly when young and freshly planted from cuttings.
 Regular harvesting will encourage the plant to grow more leaves and stems.</p>
-	<p>This plant generally does not require fertilising, but it <a href="/page-index/horticulture-techniques/fertilising/">can be fed with a high nitrogen fertiliser</a> around once a month to encourage growth.</p>
+	<p>This plant generally does not require fertilising, but it <a href="/page-index/horticulture-techniques/fertilising/">can be fed with a high nitrogen fertiliser</a> around once a month or after harvest to encourage growth.</p>
 	<br>
 </section>